cyclonephp/cyclone/examples/basecontroller/README.txt

-If yes, then point your browser to http://localhost/cyclonephp/ (or wherever you installed the framework) and if everything went all right then you should see a "Hello World" message there.
+If yes, then point your browser to http://localhost/cyclonephp/ (or wherever you installed the framework) and if everything went all right then you should see a "Welcome Guest" message there.

 If the URL rewriting is properly configured then you can access the same content at http://localhost/cyclonephp/main/index/